Updated June 2026Class Duration

 - Offline considerations for location-aware apps

-Local Data and Remote Services
+Local Data and Offline Sync

 - SQLite for structured local data; Preferences and SecureStorage